 Leo I. Higdon, Jr.

-Leo I. Higdon Jr. has served as president of Connecticut College since July 1, 2006.
-He served as the president of the College of Charleston from October 2001 to June 2006.
+Leo I. Higdon Jr. served as president of Connecticut College from July 1, 2006 to December 31, 2013, when he retired.
+He also served as the president of the College of Charleston from October 2001 to June 2006.
 Between 1997 and 2001, Higdon served as president of Babson College in Wellesley, Massachusetts.
 He also served as dean of the Darden Graduate School of Business Administration at the University of Virginia.
 His financial experience includes a 20-year tenure at Salomon Brothers, where he became vice chairman and member of the executive committee, managing the Global Investment Banking Division.
 Higdon also serves as a director of Eaton Vance Corp.
 In the past five years, he has also served as a director of Chemtura Corp., a global manufacturer and marketer of specialty chemicals, crop protection products, and pool, spa and home care products, and Newmont Mining Corp., the world's largest gold producer.

 Leslye G. Katz